Ditached/ARPlacementKit-Docs/docs/troubleshooting.md

 try adjusting the Pivot Position in Placeable Generator -> Advanced Settings.
 See [Customization](./customization.md)

+### I don't see a coaching overlay
+The coaching overlay at beginning is an AR Kit only feature, meaning it is on iOS exclusivly.

 ### None of my errors is listed here

 Oh no!
 We do apologize for that.
 We try to support you as best and as quick as we can.
 Drop us a mail at <mailto:support@ditached.de> and we will try to help you out.